 Watts in Regards to Solar Panel Energy

-Watts (W) and Watt hours (Wh) while similar in some ways they are often confused.
+Watts (W) and Watt hours (Wh), while similar in some ways, are often confused.
 A watt is the immediate measurement of power and often abbreviated as (W).
 Power is a means of measuring the rate at which energy flows, and is measured in watts with regards to electrical systems.
-Watts are the MPH of all things electrical and simply tell us how quick the electrons are racing down the highway.
+Watts are the MPH of all things electrical and simply tell us how quickly the electrons are racing down the highway.

-Example: Watts is the rate at which energy is produced or utilized.
+Example: Watts are the rate at which energy is produced or utilized.
 A 40W light bulb is using 40 watts of power whenever it is turned on.

 So What Are Watt Hours?

 Watt hours (Wh) measure the accumulation of energy over a span of time.
 Let’s look at something in your house that runs continuously, like your refridgerator, which on average requires 150W of power.
 If it runs 24 hours a day, you are using 3,600Wh every day, and 1,314,000Wh per year!

 Here are a few examples of different household appliances and their typical power consumption.